Sherry Alhadad

 Sharifah Mariam binti Syed Abdullah Al-Hadad (Jawi: شريفة مريم بنت سيد عبد الله الحداد; born 17 November 1984) or better known as Sherry Alhadad is a Malaysian comedian, actress and television host.

-She is also a lecturer at the National Academy of Arts and Heritage (ASWARA) in the field of theater.
-Sherry's acting talent began while studying at ASWARA and was later brought to the acting industry by director Shahrulezad Mohameddin through the telefilm Sutun in 2006.
-Since then, she has become a famous comedian and TV host, including hosting the sensational program Melodi.
-She is very popular with Zulin Aziz who both host the talk show on TV9, Diva.
+She also lectured at the National Academy of Arts and Heritage (ASWARA) in the field of theater.
+Sherry studied at ASWARA and was later brought to the acting industry by director Shahrulezad Mohameddin through the telefilm Sutun in 2006.
+Since then, she has become a comedian and TV host, including hosting the program Melodi.
+She is popular with Zulin Aziz who both host the talk show on TV9, Diva.

-Sherry comes from a family that is involved in the arts.
-Her nieces (who are older than her, because her late father was the siblings of Sharifah Haslinda's grandmother, Sharifah Shahirah & Sharifah Sakinah) first ventured into the arts, namely the famous 90s dramatist Sharifah Haslinda and the famous comedian Sharifah Shahirah.
-After that, another niece (who is younger), Sharifah Sakinah is also an actress and comedian.

 Early life

-Sherry Alhadad is of Terengganu descent on her father's side and Sarawak on her mother's side, and has lived in Taman Melati, Selangor since she was a child.
-Sherry received her early education at Sekolah Rendah Kebangsaan Gombak Dua, followed by Sekolah Menengah Kebangsaan Taman Melati and Akademi Seni Kebangsaan at Diploma level.
+Sherry Alhadad is of Terengganu descent on her father's side and Sarawak on her mother's side, and has lived in Taman Melati, Selangor, since she was a child.
+A niece, Sharifah Sakinah, is also an actress and comedian.

-He then continued his studies at the Theatre Performing Arts Degree level with honours at the National Academy of Arts, Culture and Heritage (Aswara) and is now one of the tutors at the academy.
+She studied at the Theatre Performing Arts Degree level with honours at the National Academy of Arts, Culture and Heritage (Aswara) and taught at the academy.

 Career

 Her initial involvement in the arts began through the theater Atap Genting Atap Rumbia (2004) directed by Marlia Musa while she was continuing her studies.
-Theatre has been acknowledged as an important food.
-Sherry has acted in theater that has broken the box office, such as the important role as Nyonya in Mak Dara Nyonya (2011) and Nyonya & The Gang (2012).
+Theatre was an important step for her.
+Sherry has acted in theater that has broken the box office, such as a role as Nyonya in Mak Dara Nyonya (2011) and Nyonya & The Gang (2012).
 Working with director Rosminah Tahir, she worked with famous singers Misha Omar and Amy Mastura in several other similar series of performances.
 Director Shuhaimi Lua Abdullah was the person responsible for her changing her name after the end of the theater performance of Mak Dara Nyonya.
 Apart from that, he also appeared in the theatre Asmara-ra All Stars (2014) with Sharifah Amani and Siti Saleha.
 His most iconic theatre project is the theatre series Projek Disko Baldi with ensembles such as Redza Minhat, Iedil Putra, Sharmaine Othman, Tuan Faisal, Asyraf Zain, Megat Shahrizal and Farah Rani which won a sweet victory at the 10th Cameronian BOH Arts Awards as the winner of the Kakiseni Audience Choice Award for the theatre category.
 Together with Disko Baldi, they have successfully staged Projek Disko Baldi (2012), PBD: Dreams (2013) and PBD: Muzikal, Boleh Tinggi Lagi (2014).
 This production was even invited by the 8TV station to produce a similar show of 13 episodes in 2013.